 May 22, 1856 – After making a fiery speech called “The Crime Against Kansas” in the United States Congress, Massachusetts Senator Charles Sumner was beaten unconscious by Preston Brooks, a congressman from South Carolina.

 June 4-5, 1856 – Battle of Franklin, near Lawrence.
-Under direct orders from President Franklin Pierce, Edwin Vose Sumner leads 200 infantrymen into Topeka, Kansas, unlimbered his artillery and informs the Free-Staters they may not hold a convention.
+Under direct orders from President Franklin Pierce, Edwin Vose Sumner led 200 infantrymen into Topeka, Kansas, unlimbered his artillery, and informed the Free-Staters they may not hold a convention.

-August 1856 – The town of Osawatomie is attacked by 400 pro-slavery Missourians.
-John Brown, along with 40 other men defended the town, but in the end, all but four homes at the settlement were burned by the invaders and John Brown’s son Frederick was killed.
-Four wagon loads of dead and wounded were brought into Boonville, Missouri when the invading army returned.
+August 1856 – 400 pro-slavery Missourians attack the town of Osawatomie.
+John Brown, along with 40 other men, defended the town, but in the end, all but four homes at the settlement were burned by the invaders, and John Brown’s son Frederick was killed.
+When the invading army returned, four wagon loads of dead and wounded were brought into Boonville, Missouri.

-1857 – Men in favor of slavery meet in Lecompton to hammer out a constitution, a necessary prerequisite for statehood.
-The group’s views are not representative of the populace in Kansas, and the words of the Lecompton Constitution will cause additional bloodshed and compound the growing frustration leading to the Civil War.
+1857 – Men in favor of slavery meet in Lecompton to hammer out a constitution necessary for statehood.
+The group’s views are not representative of the populace in Kansas.
+The words of the Lecompton Constitution will cause additional bloodshed and compound the growing frustration leading to the Civil War.
 Former Ohio schoolteacher, William Clarke Quantrill, moves to Kansas.
-He hones his violent nature by living with thieves, murderers, and brigands, and commits several brutal murders.
+He hones his violent nature by living with thieves, murderers, and brigands and commits several brutal murders.

 1858 – Captain Nathaniel Lyon takes command of a detachment of soldiers at Fort Scott to restore law and order during the chaos of “Bleeding Kansas.”
 Despite the dubious validity of the Lecompton Constitution, President James Buchanan recommended that Congress accept it and approve statehood for the territory.
 Instead, Congress returned it for another territorial vote, moving the nation closer to war.